sertomviz/react-query-typescript/README.md

-# Frontend App with React & Typescript to fetch `The Guardian` API
+# React + Typescript app to consume `The Guardian` API

+## Install

+run yarn install

-## Available Scripts
+## Start

-In the project directory, you can run:

-### `yarn start`
+Create env.local file and copy the contents of env.example run yarn start

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This project was created with the following libraies

+- react-query

+- material-ui

+- axios